 12. Labeled Plastic Containers

-By now you must have realized this, that you should not store your things in a cardboard box.
-There are many alternatives for a cardboard box.
-Labeled Plastic boxes work extremely well.
+By now you must have realized, that you should not store your things in a cardboard box.
+There are many alternatives to a cardboard box.
+Labeled plastic boxes work extremely well.
 You can store all your clutter according to categories by labeling them.